Academic Performance Index (API)

 California Standards Tests

-Tests in English/language arts and mathematics in grades 2-11, science in grades 5 and 9-11, and history/social science in grades 8, 10 and 11 based on California's academic content standards.
-This is the core of California's statewide Standardized Testing and Reporting Program (STAR).
+Tests in English/language arts and mathematics in grades 2-11, science in grades 5 and 9-11, and history/social science in grades 8, 10, and 11 based on California's academic content standards.
+This was the core of California's statewide Standardized Testing and Reporting Program (STAR).
+In 2014, STAR was discontinued to make way for the new “Smarter Balanced” assessments, which are aligned to the Common Core State Standards adopted by California in 2010.

 A welfare reform program that replaced AFDC (Aid to Families with Dependent Children).
 Data about CalWORKs (California Work Opportunity and Responsibility to Kids) is no longer available on Ed-Data as of 2004-05.
 Free or Reduced Price Meals Program data can be used as a socioeconomic indicator for families and children.